pingcap/docs-cn/op-guide/ansible-deployment.md

 ## Test the cluster

+> **Note:** Because TiDB is compatible with MySQL, you must use MySQL client to connect to TiDB directly.

 It is recommended to configure load balancing to provide uniform SQL interface.

 1. Connect to the TiDB cluster using the MySQL client.